msingh189/cs231n_2020_assignments_solution/README.md

 # cs231n_2020_assignments_solution
-Solution of Assignments of Stanford CS231n
+Solution of Assignments of Stanford CS231n course.
+Note:- Platform used is Google Colab